argarak/tw-light/README.md

 (miss out `sudo make install` if you would like it to be installed locally in the ./src directory)

-Alternatively, you can run 'sh INSTALL' for a faster method if you would like it to be installed globally.
+Alternatively, you can run `sh INSTALL` for a faster method if you would like it to be installed globally.

 License